IbrahimSobh/llms/README.md

 ## Statistical Language Modeling:

 ### n-gram Language Models
-Using a large amount of text (corpus), we collect statistics about how frequently different words are, and use these to predict the next word.
+Using a large amount of text (corpus such as Wikipedia), we collect statistics about how frequently different words are, and use these to predict the next word.
 For example, the probability that a word w comes after these three words *students opened their* can be estimated as follows:
 - $P(w | students, opened, their) = count of (students, opened, their, w) / count of (students, opened, their)$

 The above example is a 4-gram model.
 And we may get: